FertileMule/pymunk/README.txt

 is located in the pymunk folder.

-The easy way to get started is to check out the examples/ directory, and run 'run.py python arrows.py' and so on, and see what it does :)
+The easy way to get started is to check out the examples/ directory, and run 'run.py python arrows.py' and so on, and see what each one does :)

 Example